 Final expense insurance is relatively affordable if you’re on a tight budget.
 It typically doesn’t provide as much coverage as other insurance (more on that later), but if you only need enough of a payout to cover burial costs, rather than a payout for long-term expenses, it could be enough for your needs.

-It provides peace of mind in regards to funeral expenses being covered.
+Final expense insurance provides peace of mind in regards to funeral expenses being covered.
 With a traditional insurance policy, your dependents are using that death benefit for every expense: mortgage, college, everyday living, and so on, in addition to funeral costs.
 With final expense insurance, you and your beneficiaries know what the money is supposed to be used for, taking much of the stress out of planning your burial.

-Compared to other types of policies, final expense insurance offers relatively low coverage – averaging $5,000 to $25,000.
-That might cover all of your needs, but funerals are expensive.
-The average funeral cost is around $8,000; that’s just for the funeral, not including headstone, cemetary plot, end-of-life medical expenses, and anything else that might come up.
+That death benefit might cover all of your needs, but depending on your premiums, it may make sense to plan for a smaller death benefit or even forgo a policy and set aside savings instead.
+For reference, the average funeral cost is around $8,000; that’s just for the funeral, not including headstone, cemetary plot, end-of-life medical expenses, and anything else that might come up.

 However, there may be instances where traditional life insurance is not a feasible option.
-If you’re old or in particularly poor health, it might not be possible for you to pass a paramedical exam and get insured.
+If you’re older or in particularly poor health, it might not be possible for you to pass a paramedical exam and get insured.

 Additionally, because an assessment of your health must be made with these policy types, there’s an application time of between a few weeks and a few months.
 If you need insurance more quickly, a final expense policy is a better bet because it will offer coverage within a few days.

-A pre-need funeral trust serves the same purpose as pre-need insurance – money to be used specifically for funeral expenses – but rather than the funeral home waiting for the insurance policy to pay out, you contribute to a trust that accrues interest over time.
+A pre-need funeral trust serves the same purpose as a pre-need funeral insurance policy – money to be used specifically for funeral expenses – but rather than the funeral home waiting for the insurance policy to pay out, you contribute to a trust that accrues interest over time.
 These can be a cost-effective way to fund your funeral, but the interest is typically taxable and they’re irrevocable so they’re difficult to modify.

 Final expense insurance is often targeted at the elderly who might not otherwise be able to afford their burial.
 If you’re financially prepared for retirement, though, you may have the money you need already.
 Of course, this approach is a long game, and it’s not something you can decide once you get old – it needs to be something you’ve already been working on so you can invest and have your money grow.